algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/project_charter.md

 ## Project Plan
 ---

-On April 25th, 2025, after the first meeting with the clients to initialize the project we made a brainstorming session to develop ideas, understand what is mandatory, nice to have and need to be avoid for the application.
+On April 25th, 2025, after the first meeting with the clients to initialize the project, we held a brainstorming session to develop ideas, understand what is mandatory, nice to have, and needs to be avoided for the application.

 Communication with the client will primarily be through email.
 However, meetings may be scheduled as needed for clarity on specific issues.